PFA Merit Award

 The Professional Footballers' Association Merit Award (often called the PFA Merit Award, or simply the Merit Award) is an award given by the Professional Footballers' Association (the PFA) for meritorious service to football.

 The award was first given in 1974, and was won (jointly) by Bobby Charlton and Cliff Lloyd.
 The first woman to win the award was Steph Houghton in 2019.
 In 2022, the award was separated into two: women's and men's.

-The most recent winners of the award are Sir Gareth Southgate and Emma Hayes.
+The most recent winners of the award are Sir Kenny Dalglish and Karen Carney.